First, read up on our Women’s Room and Safe Space policy!

 Elizabeth Hoffman House is a refuge with the primary function of providing emergency shelter for Aboriginal women and their children in need of care due to domestic violence.
 Run for Aboriginal women, by Aboriginal women.

-The Immigrant Women’s Domestic Violence Service (IWDVS) gives voice and provides culturally sensitive services, statewide, to meet the needs of women and children from Culturally and Linguistically Diverse backgrounds (CALD) backgrounds affected by domestic violence.
+The Immigrant Women’s Support Service (IWSS) gives voice and provides culturally sensitive services, statewide, to meet the needs of women and children from Culturally and Linguistically Diverse backgrounds (CALD) backgrounds affected by domestic violence.

 International Women’s Development Agency (IWDA) is an Australian non-profit organisation that creates positive change for women and their communities.
 Our practical and rights-based projects directly address poverty and oppression in developing countries.